Whistleblowers: The In-house Perspective

 The desired culture of any corporate must be that staff feel entirely comfortable raising concerns with their immediate line manager, who in turn will escalate the issue to the appropriate department.
 Should whistleblowers prefer not to go to their line manager, they should feel able to approach someone in the organisation they trust.
 The culture corporates should aspire to must be one where employees may raise concerns with the full confidence they will be treated with respect, will be taken seriously and will suffer no retaliation in any form.

-From an in-house perspective, it is always an initial concern that an employee has not had sufficient confidence in the organisation to raise the concern via internal personnel in the normal course of business.
+From an in-house perspective, it is always an initial concern that an employee has not had sufficient confidence in the organisation to raise the matter via internal personnel in the normal course of business.
 Resorting to the whistleblowing channels sends a message itself, and more so if the employee has chosen to remain anonymous.
 Monitoring and analysing whistleblowing cases can provide a measure of the organisation’s culture and confidence levels for raising concerns.
 While much depends on the nature of the concern, the tone from the top and creating a culture that speaking up is the right thing to do are imperative.
 Many organisations now include questions in employee opinion surveys to try to gauge the level of confidence staff have in raising their concerns.
 Some other initial considerations are pointed out below.

-- Culture: Creating a culture in which staff have confidence to raise concerns internally is becoming increasingly important as some regulatory authorities now mandate regulated firms to include regulatory whistleblowing hotline numbers and email addresses in corporate whistleblowing policies, for example at UK branches of overseas banks.
-Additionally, proposals to extend the scope of whistleblower awards, for example the US Securities and Exchange Commission’s proposal to allow awards based on information from a whistleblower that leads to deferred prosecution agreements and non-prosecution agreements entered into by the US Department of Justice, if adopted, raises the possibility of direct reporting to regulators bypassing internal reporting channels.
+- Culture: Creating a culture in which staff have confidence to raise concerns internally is becoming increasingly important as some regulatory authorities now mandate regulated firms to include regulatory whistleblowing hotline numbers and email addresses in corporate whistleblowing policies, for example at UK branches of overseas banks.2 Additionally, proposals to extend the scope of whistleblower awards, for example the US Securities and Exchange Commission’s proposal to allow awards based on information from a whistleblower that leads to deferred prosecution agreements and non-prosecution agreements entered into by the US Department of Justice,3 if adopted, raises the possibility of direct reporting to regulators bypassing internal reporting channels.

 - Anonymity: Anonymous whistleblowers can deny the investigator the opportunity to open a constructive dialogue to seek further information, put matters into context and limit feedback.
 A key challenge for the investigator is why the whistleblower wished to remain anonymous.
 It can be helpful to simply ask the question if there is a communication channel, such as webmail, open with the whistleblower.